sourcegraph/about/handbook/product/design/design-and-interaction-guidelines.md

 _Small margins and reduced padding help to minimize scanning and scrolling.
 This allows developers to see code faster… and fit more of it on the screen._

-### Icons and labels
+### Code page icons

-In the search application, we generally display icons without labels.
+In code pages, we generally display icons without labels.
 This is a common pattern in IDEs and other complicated UIs with many functions.
 This helps us maintain a high amount of information density while exposing many features within a single click.

 <img src='./icons-example.png' />